b3nson/petter/README.md

 - Download/clone Petter to your Processing Sketch-Directory.
 - Download and install external libraries (see below).

-  Currently runs with Procesing 2.2.1 and 3.0a5 (not newer)
+Currently runs with Procesing 2.2.1 and 3.0a5 (not newer).

 ### Use of contributed Libraries: